top of page

 Gameplay & Technical Designer

-I design deep player mechanics and worlds, program combat and procedural generation systems, and utilize these skills to create engaging gameplay loops.
+I design deep, responsive player mechanics and worlds, program combat and procedural systems, and utilize these skills to liaison between the technical and creative.

 Skills and Specializations